 Are both ends of the platform ADA accessible?

-Look for signs on the platform for stairs or ramp access.
+As you’re exiting the streetcar, look for signs on the platform indicating ramp access.

 What do I do if all the priority seating is taken?